The following post is from Lisa of Working Naked: 5 Ways to Show Your Clients You Care

 What about your clients?
 Do they know you care?
-Meeting your clients’ needs, completing their projects on time, and helping their business grow is part of your commitment to your clients.
+Meeting your client’s needs, completing their projects on time, and helping their business grow are part of your commitment to your clients.
 It’s also one way to show your clients indirectly that you truly take an interest in them.
 Consider these five easy, inexpensive, yet more direct ways to show your clients that you care.

 #1 Congratulate your clients on milestone events.

-When a client is celebrating a birthday, anniversary or a promotion, you can send an e-card, but a card you send via snail mail can mean even more.
+When a client is celebrating a birthday, anniversary, or promotion, you can send an e-card, but a card you send via snail mail can mean even more.
 Don’t just sign the card…include a short, personal note.
 Although you’ll want to acknowledge happy occasions, don’t forget the sad ones.
-One of my clients recently lost her husband to cancer; so, I sent her a card and made a donation to the charity included in her husband’s obituary.
+One of my clients recently lost her husband to cancer, so I sent her a card and made a donation to the charity included in her husband’s obituary.
 It was a small gesture, but I wanted her to know that I was thinking of her during a difficult time for her and her family.